 The liver is important in the metabolic activation of Vitamin D. It is carried to the liver in the blood where it is first converted to the prohormone calcifediol via hydroxylation.
 This calcifediol is then transported to the kidneys where it is converted into calcitriol, the biologically active form of Vitamin D.

 The conversion of calcifediol to calcitriol is catalysed by 25-hydroxyvitamin D3 1-alpha-hydroxylase.
 This conversion is stimulated by parathyroid hormone and low calcium.

 Liver failure may occur due to a variety of reasons such as hepatitis B, hepatitis C, alcoholism, paracetamol overdose etc. It may happen in a previously healthy liver- acute liver failure, but more commonly happens on the background of cirrhosis- chronic liver failure.

 In liver failure essentially all functions are compromised, and the signs and symptoms are related to a deficiency in these functions.

 Signs and Symptoms

 Hepatic encephalopathy– damaged hepatocytes do not metabolise nitrogenous waste efficiently and some nitrogenous waste absorbed by the gut is shunted to the IVC due to portal vein hypertension.
-As a result there is increased ammonia levels in the blood, and ammonia crosses the blood brain barrier where it is metabolised by astrocytes to form glutamine.
+As a result, there are increased ammonia levels in the blood, and ammonia crosses the blood-brain barrier where it is metabolised by astrocytes to form glutamine.
 Glutamine increases the osmotic pressure in the brain, leading to brain oedema.
 A classic sign of hepatic encephalopathy, aside from the obvious confusion, agitation and vomiting, is asterixis (the liver flap).